River Stewardship: promoting good business practice along our rivers

 As well as our business sponsorship packages we have now introduced our River Stewardship scheme (see launch leaflet) for businesses along the rivers and streams in the Colne catchment.
-There was much interest in the scheme from attendees and we are now piloting this scheme with organisations which volunteered to trial the scheme at the launch: Trustford Huddersfield, Thornton & Ross, University of Huddersfield, B&Q Huddersfield and Cummins Turbo Technologies who offered to act as mentor for interested parties.
+There was much interest in the scheme from attendees and we are now looking at how we further develop this initiative with organisations which volunteered to trial the scheme at the launch: Trustford Huddersfield, Thornton & Ross, University of Huddersfield, B&Q Huddersfield and Cummins Turbo Technologies who offered to act as mentor for interested parties.
 Once we are clear how the system works and ironed out any problems we will role out the scheme across the catchment.

 Rationale of the scheme: Many businesses are resident alongside the rivers and canals and can make a significant difference to their local environment by adopting and complying with our basic set of agreed principles to become a River Steward.
-This will help ensure good management practices are adopted with minimal cost to business but with big benefits to the river environment.
+This will help ensure good management practices are adopted with minimal cost to business but with big benefits to the river and ultimately the marine environment where plastic pollution from rivers and other sources is a major concern.
 In addition, business can adopt an enhanced set of principles which is likely to result in them become one of our Greenstreams Supporters through our sponsorship scheme.
 This will not only help protect our rivers but also improve them.

 For more details please contact us by emailing your details to us from the website contact page.